francofaa/hereticsSRD/Spell Casting.md

 - **T:** The target(s) of the spell.
 - **\[dice\]** means the number of mana dice rolled.
 - **\[sum\]** means the sum of the mana dice rolled.
 - **Attack.** This refers to whether a spell requires a spell attack.
-This requires a d20+int attack against the target's magicked defense.
+This requires a d20+int attack against the target's warded defense.
 - **Save.** This refers to whether a spell requires a save from the target and specifies the ability.
-For +wil saves, the target uses their magicked defense bonus instead.
+For +wil saves, the target uses their warded defense bonus instead.
 The DC is always equal to the caster's intelligence defense.
 - **Concentration**.
 Some spells require concentration to maintain.
 If a spellcaster is attacked or performs an action other than maintaining concentration on the spell, the spell's effect ends.

 ## Mana Dice